-Child psychology is responsible for the study of children 's behavior from birth to adolescence .
+Child psychology is responsible for the study of child behavior, from birth to adolescence .
 In this way, this branch of psychology focuses on physical, motor, cognitive, perceptual, affective and social development.
 This is how child psychologists carry out methods to predict and solve problems in children's mental health.

-The etymological origin of the two words that give form to the term can be found in Greek and Latin.
-Specifically, the first of those, psychology , can be determined to come from Greek because it is formed by the union of psyche , which can be translated as “soul”, and logia , which is synonymous with “the study of”.
-Meanwhile, the second word, infantil , has its origin in the Latin word infantilis, which is equivalent to “relating to babies”.
+In Greek and Latin we find the etymological origin of the two words that give shape to the term.
+Specifically, the first of those, psychology , we can determine that it emanates from Greek as it is made up of the union of psyche , which can be translated as "soul", and logia , which is synonymous with "the study of."
+Meanwhile, the second word, infantile , has its origins in the Latin word infantilis, which is equivalent to “relating to babies.”

 Factors studied by child psychology

-One of the fundamental issues that is attempted to be conveyed through the aforementioned child psychology is also the need for parents to react and know when to turn to the same in order to be able to find a solution to the problem that their child has, whatever type it may be.
+One of the fundamental issues that we try to convey through the aforementioned child psychology is also the need for parents to react and know when to go to it in order to find a solution to the problem their child has, whatever type it may be.
 In this sense, it is established that there are a series of parameters that can indicate to the father or mother that the time has come to request the help of specialists.

-Thus, it is clear that professionals should be chosen when a family is experiencing a major crisis, when a child is having problems at school , when someone has relationship problems with their classmates, when their child is depressed or when their child's personality and behaviour has changed radically.
+Thus, it makes it known that you have to choose professionals when you are experiencing a major crisis within the family, when the child has problems at school , when he has relationship problems with his classmates, when his child is depressed or when the personality and behavior of that one has changed radically.

 Main theories